semgrep/semgrep-docs/docs/release-notes/october-2022.md

 ## Semgrep Supply Chain

-r2c now offers a new product: Semgrep Supply Chain.
+Semgrep, Inc now offers a new product: Semgrep Supply Chain.
 Semgrep Supply Chain is a high-signal dependency scanner that detects reachable vulnerabilities in open source, third-party libraries in your code.
 Learn more about [Semgrep Supply Chain](https://semgrep.dev/products/semgrep-supply-chain).

 ## Semgrep App